-Nikki is in school all day every Wednesday and Friday during term time (unless otherwise arranged with school).
+Nikki is in school on Thursday during term time (unless otherwise arranged with school).
 Appointments are made to fit with school class times.
 Appointments can be made through student’s class tutor, head of year, directly requested by the young person or by emailing firstname.lastname@example.org.
 (Entrust previously known as Staffordshire Young People’s Service and prior to this, Connexions).

 Careers leader – Mr A Stokes